 This Featherstone outdoor backpacking tent has more than enough space for two people.
 It is created with a couple of vestibules and doors, offering adequate storage space for some of your survival or camping gears.
 It makes use of lightweight and sturdy fabrics that are not only waterproof but also tear-resistant.

-Furthermore, it is comfortable and breathable with the aid of the micro-mesh fabric used in creating it.
+Furthermore, it is comfortable and breathable due to the micro-mesh fabric.
 This material lessens condensation for your comfort.
 It is also a great choice with its seam-taped built designed to act as a barrier from rain and moisture.
 The fact that it has a bathtub floor design also ensures that it has an elevated bottom to keep you fully protected from wet grounds.

 |2.27 kilograms||7 ft length x 3.58 ft height||75-denier Ripstop Polyester with 3000mm polyurethane hydrostatic rated coating||Camping Or Survival Situations|

-I am greatly satisfied with the solid and durable pop-up hob design of this camping tent.
-The fact that the manufacturers make use of solid fiberglass poles and all-metal hubs means that the tent boasts of a solid structure capable of withstanding even the strongest winds.
+I like the solid and durable pop-up hob design of this camping tent.
+The fact that the manufacturers make use of solid fiberglass poles and all-metal hubs means that the tent boasts of a solid structure capable of withstanding strong winds.

 |12.47 kilograms||6.5 ft Height x 61 sq ft floor space||coated 210 denier oxford weave polyester – waterproof||Camping Or Survival Situations|